fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 #### 3.19: Phonebook database, step7

-Add validation to your application, that will make sure that you can only add one number for a person in the phonebook.
+Add validation to your phonebook application, that will make sure that a newly added person has a unique name.
 Our current frontend won't allow users to try and create duplicates, but we can attempt to create them directly with Postman or the VS Code REST client.

 Mongoose does not offer a built-in validator for this purpose.
 Install the [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator#readme) package with npm and use it instead.